Michael Dombeck: Bureau of Land Management (BLM)

-United States Forest Service
+United States Forest Service—Leadership

+Dombeck returned to USFS in 1997 as its chief, appointed by Bill Clinton.

-In 1997, Dombeck and the Forest Service Leadership team crafted a four-point agenda, known as The Natural Resources Agenda.
+In 1997, Dombeck and the Forest Service Leadership team crafted a four-point agenda, known as The Natural Resource Agenda.
 It emphasized four major topics; watershed health and restoration, ecologically sustainable forest and grasslands management, recreation and a long-term forest roads policy.
 Dombeck emphasized the importance of clean water as a forest a product, appointing a task force of scientists and economists to the quantity and value of water flowing from the National Forests.
-He staunchly defended land conservation and science-based management in speeches delivered to U.S. Congress.
+He staunchly defended land conservation and science-based management in speeches delivered to U.S. Congress and congressional committees.

 Under Dombeck's leadership, the roadless rule was developed, which protected 58 million acres of the most remote national forest lands.
-Dombeck out laid his proposal for roadless area management in a speech in 2000.
+The rule began as an 18-month moratorium on road construction, then was made permanent as a result of activism and email campaigns by environmental advocates.
 This provided the groundwork for enhancing and increasing Americans’ experiences in the nation's forests by protecting million acres of the remaining wildest places for outdoor recreation and protecting the health and quality of watersheds and ecosystems.
+Dombeck also had at least 3500 miles of logging roads destroyed, including in the Clearwater National Forest, where the road network had contributed to a series of hundreds of landslides.

 His career in public service was recognized with the highest award in career federal service, the Presidential Rank-Distinguished Executive Award by President George W. Bush in 2001.
 He was the only person to have led the nation's two largest public land management agencies.

 Post Federal Service

 After retiring from federal service, Dombeck took a position as Professor of Global Conservation at University of Wisconsin-Stevens Point and was later named UW System Fellow, where he served from 2001 to 2010.
-He currently serves as executive director of the David Smith Post Doctoral Fellowship in conservation biology (since 2005), as a trustee of the Johnson Foundation at Wingspread (since 2002), and is a former trustee for Trout Unlimited and the Wisconsin chapter of The Nature Conservancy.
+He also served as executive director of the David Smith Post Doctoral Fellowship in conservation biology from 2005 to 2022, as a trustee of the Johnson Foundation at Wingspread (since 2002), and is a former trustee for Trout Unlimited and the Wisconsin chapter of The Nature Conservancy.

 Awards

-For his efforts in land conservation, Dombeck was awarded the Ansel Adams Award in 2010, the Aldo Leopold Restoration Award in 2009, an honorary doctorate from Haverford University in 2007, Conservationist of the Year by the National Wildlife Federation in 2001, US-IALE Distinguished Landscape Practitioner in 2019, and numerous other awards.
+For his efforts in land conservation, Dombeck was awarded the Ansel Adams Award in 2010, the Aldo Leopold Restoration Award in 2009, an honorary doctorate from Haverford University in 2007, Conservation Hero of the Year by the Wilderness Society in 2001, US-IALE Distinguished Landscape Practitioner in 2019, and numerous other awards.
+In 2023, he was inducted into the Wisconsin Conservation Hall of Fame.